adobe/opentsdb-protector/README.md

 opentsdb-protector acts as a proxy between the query source (e.g. Grafana) and OpenTSDB.\
 **It does not and should not be used to store data in OpenTSDB over HTTP (no /api/put proxying)**

+### Contributing

+Contributions are welcomed!
+Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.

 ### Licensing

 This project is licensed under BSD License.
 See [LICENSE](LICENSE) for more information.